Marklogic-retired/marklogic-data-hub/_pages/understanding/projectstructure.md

 ### src/main/ml-config folder

 This folder contains sub-folders and JSON files used to configure your MarkLogic server.
-It contains some configuration that is used to bootstrap a DHF's FINAL environment.
+It contains some configuration that is used to bootstrap a DHF's **FINAL** environment.
 In addition, users can place more configuration artifacts here to customize the system
 See [ml-gradle wiki](https://github.com/marklogic/ml-gradle/wiki) for details on what goes in here.
 Any JSON files you put here will be merged with the hub-internal-config configurations by the Data Hub Framework upon deploy.

 ### src/main/ml-modules
-This folder is the standard `ml-gradle` location for artifacts to be deployed to the FINAL modules database.
+This folder is the standard `ml-gradle` location for artifacts to be deployed to the modules database.
 It comes out-of-the box with a default Search options configuration.

-### src/main/ml-modules-staging
-This folder is the standard `ml-gradle` location for artifacts to be deployed to the STAGING modules database.

 ### src/main/ml-modules-jobs
-This folder is the standard `ml-gradle` location for artifacts to be deployed to the STAGING modules database, but to be used with the JOBS appserver (specifically, the jobs and traces search options configuration.
+This folder is the standard `ml-gradle` location for artifacts to be deployed to the modules database, but to be used with the JOBS appserver (specifically, the jobs and traces search options configuration.
 Users probably have no need to add to this directory.

 ## .tmp folder
 This folder contains temporary hub artifacts.
 You may safely ignore it.